hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I used `put` to get it in there

-[16:17:25](#16173802457773IaFfS:gitter.im) <hiiamboris (NOT THIS ONE)>: confusing a word with a string? í ½í¸‰
+[16:17:25](#16173802457773IaFfS:gitter.im) <hiiamboris (NOT THIS ONE)>: confusing a word with a string? ğŸ˜‰

 [16:19:12](#16173803527776SENhS:gitter.im) <hiiamboris (NOT THIS ONE)>:
 ```